When I walked into the room there were only two chairs

 My experience was many years ago now and hopefully dads today are much less likely to be excluded, because it is essential for expectant dads to know how important they are.

 Dr. Anna Machin explains in her book ‘The Life of Dad’, that the work a father puts into bonding with his baby before it is born will see him ‘reap the rewards a thousand fold’ once his baby is born.
 She says that ‘there is an opportunity to be seized’ during the nine months of pregnancy and that even thinking about his baby will help a father better relate to his child when it is born.
 ‘Try to imagine who is in there,’ she says.
 ‘What will they be like, look like?
 What will you do together and what sort of father will you be?’

 At Care for the Family we want to congratulate dads-to-be, acknowledge their importance and help them through the process of preparing for fatherhood.
 We want to help them to form an attachment with their unborn child, and so we have written something specifically for men who are about to become dads.
 While we know how important it is to be prepared for the practical aspects of parenthood, such as changing a nappy and preparing a bottle, we felt that something was needed to help dads-to-be explore the identity and role of a father.

 We hope it will be an encouragement to you, make you feel needed and help you prepare for the valuable role of being a dad!

 About the author

-Mark Chester is the Parent Support Manager at Care for the Family.
-He is the founder of Who Let The Dads Out? and has been writing and speaking about fatherhood for over 20 years.
+Mark Chester is the parent support manager at Care for the Family.
+He is the founder of Who Let The Dads Out? and has been writing and speaking about fatherhood for over twenty years.
 He has two grown-up children.